-'''

-public T CreateProcessor<T>(IEnumerable<SettingsValue> settingValues)

-where T : class

-{

-if (typeof(T) == typeof(ICCProfileProcessor))

-{

-return new MyProfileProcessor(settingValues) as T;

-}

-if (typeof(T) == typeof(ICCHostedFormProcessor))

-{

-return new MyHostedFormProcessor(settingValues) as T;

-}

-if (typeof(T) == typeof(ICCHostedPaymentFormProcessor))

-{

-return new MyHostedFormProcessor(settingValues) as T;

-}

-if (typeof(T) == typeof(ICCHostedPaymentFormProcessor))

-{

-return new MyHostedFormProcessor(settingValues) as T;

-}

-if (typeof(T) == typeof(ICCHostedPaymentFormProcessor))

-{

-return new MyHostedFormProcessor(settingValues) as T;

-}

-}

-'''

-'''

-return new MyHostedPaymentFormProcessor(settingValues) as T;

-}

-if (typeof(T) == typeof(ICCTransactionProcessor))

-{

-return new MyTransactionProcessor(settingValues) as T;

-if (typeof(T) == typeof(ICCTransactionGetter))

-return new MyTransactionGetter(settingValues) as T;

-if (typeof(T) == typeof(ICCProfileCreator))

-return new MyProfileCreator(settingValues) as T;

-if (typeof(T) == typeof(ICCWebhookResolver))

-ł

-return new MyWebhookResolver() as T;

-if (typeof(T) == typeof(ICCWebhookProcessor))

-return new MyWebhookProcessor(settingValues) as T;

-if (typeof(T) == typeof(ICCTranStatusGetter))

-return new MyTranStatusGetter() as T;

-}

-return null;

-'''
+''' public T CreateProcessor<T>(IEnumerable<SettingsValue> settingValues) where T : class if (typeof(T) == typeof(ICCProfileProcessor)) return new MyProfileProcessor(settingValues) as T; if (typeof(T) == typeof(ICCHostedFormProcessor)) return new MyHostedFormProcessor(settingValues) as T; if (typeof(T) == typeof(ICCHostedPaymentFormProcessor)) return new MyHostedPaymentFormProcessor(settingValues) as T; if (typeof(T) == typeof(ICCHostedPaymentFormResponseParser)) return new MyHostedPaymentFormResponseParser(settingValues) as T; '''

+''' if (typeof(T) == typeof(ICCTransactionProcessor)) return new MyTransactionProcessor(settingValues) as T; if (typeof(T) == typeof(ICCTransactionGetter)) return new MyTransactionGetter(settingValues) as T; if (typeof(T) == typeof(ICCProfileCreator)) return new MyProfileCreator(settingValues) as T; if (typeof(T) == typeof(ICCWebhookResolver)) return new MyWebhookResolver() as T; if (typeof(T) == typeof(ICCWebhookProcessor)) return new MyWebhookProcessor(settingValues) as T; if (typeof(T) == typeof(ICCTranStatusGetter)) return new MyTranStatusGetter() as T; return null; '''
-8. Build your project.

-9. To add your plug-in to Acumatica ERP, either manually copy the assembly that contains the plugin to the Bin folder of the Acumatica ERP website or include the assembly in the customization project.
-(When the customization project is published, the assembly is copied to the Bin folder automatically.)
+- 8. Build your project. - 9.
+To add your plug-in to Acumatica ERP, include the assembly in the customization project.
+(When the customization project is published, the assembly is copied to the Bin folder of the Acumatica ERP website automatically.)
 During startup, the system automatically discovers the class that implements the ICCProcessingPlugin interface and includes it in the list in the Payment Plug-In (Type) box on the Processing Centers form.